MagWilczek/Writing-samples/approving-invoices.md

 1. Click **Edit document** to edit and check invoice details.
 Invoice details page will open.

-2. In **Basic details** check the following items against the original invoice and order form:
+2. In **Basic details** check the following items against the original invoice and order form.
  - invoice date,
  - booking date,
  - amount to be paid,
  - description,
  - order form number.

-If necessary, correct entries to match the original invoice and order form.

 3. In **Payment** check the following items against the invoice and order form:
 -	bank account number,
 - payment base date,
 -	payment method,
 -	payment term.

-If necessary, correct entries to match the original invoice and order form.
-Once you confirm payment term the payment date will calculate automatically.

 4. If all details are correct, in **Payment lock** select **Payment clearance**.